 Differences in clinical opinions regarding the interpretation of EFM data or other clinical factors between two perinatal practitioners can and will happen.
 Choosing not to share your clinical opinion when indicated or refusing to take into consideration another’s opinion into a patient’s care plan can increase malpractice risk.
 This monograph defines and outlines the Chain-of-Authority process; EFM critical thinking drills are included.

-Poor interpretation skills can lead to EFM diagnostic inaccuracies that result in over-management, under-management, or mismanagement often result from a lack of knowledge regarding NICHD terms and cognitive biases.
+Poor interpretation skills can lead to EFM diagnostic inaccuracies that result in over-management, under-management, or mismanagement.
+This often results from a lack of knowledge regarding NICHD terms and cognitive biases.
 This monograph evaluates diagnostic error as it applies to EFM interpretation and intervention and the cognitive biases that impact frequency.